seqan/seqan/manual/source/Tutorial/AlignmentRepresentation.rst

 After defining the types, we can continue to actually construct our own Align object.
 Therefore, we need to resize the alignment object in order to reserve space for the sequences we want to add.
 In our case, we assume a pairwise alignment, hence we reserve space for 2 sequences.
-With the function :dox:`Align#row row`, we get access to the gapped sequence at a specific row in the alignment object.
+With the function :dox:`Align#row`, we get access to the gapped sequence at a specific row in the alignment object.
-This is similar to the :dox:`RandomAccessContainerConcept#value value` function used in :dox:`StringSet String Sets`.
+This is similar to the :dox:`RandomAccessContainerConcept#value` function used in :dox:`StringSet String Sets`.
 Now, we can assign the source to the corresponding gapped sequence.

 .. includefrags:: core/demos/tutorial/alignments/alignment2_align.cpp
    :fragment: init

 After assigning the sources to the gapped sequences, we need to add some gaps to make it to look like a real alignment.
-You can use the functions :dox:`Gaps#insertGap insertGap()` and :dox:`Gaps#removeGap removeGap` to insert and delete one gap or :dox:`Gaps#insertGaps insertGaps()` and :dox:`Gaps#removeGaps removeGaps` to insert and delete multiple gaps in a gapped sequence.
+You can use the functions :dox:`Gaps#insertGap insertGap()` and :dox:`Gaps#removeGap` to insert and delete one gap or :dox:`Gaps#insertGaps insertGaps()` and :dox:`Gaps#removeGaps` to insert and delete multiple gaps in a gapped sequence.

 .. includefrags:: core/demos/tutorial/alignments/alignment2_align.cpp
    :fragment: manipulation